awesome-mixin-network/Developer_inteview/developer_interview_soon_en.md

 Many developers have build application on Mixin Network.
-We will interview these awesome developers.

-The github address of this developer is [github.com/soon](https://github.com/soooooooon)
+The github address of this developer is [soon](https://github.com/soooooooon)

 ## Interview